 Lately, the most booming genre of the VR world has been the rhythm game.
 With most of the world confined to their homes as their workout spaces, developers from all over are trying to capitalize on this fact with their own brand of rhythm game.
 Most games in this genre have basically the same flavor going on.
 Hit the icons coming at you to the beat and try and get the high score, so what can you really do to alter this formula?
 Is there anything that can be done to change up your experience so you don’t feel like you’re playing the same game with a slightly different style every time?
-X-Booster has your answer.
+Well, the developers at NiVision bring you X-Booster for your answer.

 X-Booster takes Beat Saber, Audio Shield, Song Beater: Quite My Tempo and throws them into a giant pot shamelessly to create what is my favorite VR rhythm game to date.
 X-Booster doesn’t really ask you to do too much.
 There’s not a ton of different modes or some kind of main mode or arcade mode, it’s just a very simple layout and that works perfectly for it.
 The gameplay premise starts simple until you realize that you’re being given the full arsenal of rhythm games in every round you play.
 This means boxing gloves, shields and sabers are all at your disposal.
 The way these are implemented feels amazing to use.
 Each segment of the song causes the various icons to appear with some excellent clarity between them all to show what you’re supposed to do for each one.